Policy Index

 Repository policy

-GJSD is indexed in Sherpa Romeo that provides a searchable database of publishers’ copyright and self-archiving policies.
-GJSD allows all versions of their papers, i.e.,:
+GJSD is listed by the Open Policy Finder, a service that provides a searchable database of publishers’ copyright and self-archiving policies.
+GJSD allows all versions of their papers, i.e.:

 to be deposited in an institutional or other repository of the author’s choice without embargo.